 When authentication with stored password (if any) has failed before, the prompt will include Change stored password to this one check.
 Use it to overwrite stored password with new one.

-For keyboard-interactive, TIS or Cryptocard authentication methods the server can issue its own prompt.
-Most of the servers use keyboard-interactive authentication just as a different method for getting the account password; for this reason, WinSCP by default responds to the first keyboard-interactive prompt with the password entered on the Login dialog (if any).
+For SSH keyboard-interactive, TIS or Cryptocard authentication methods the server can issue its own prompt.
+Most of the SSH servers use keyboard-interactive authentication just as a different method for getting the account password; for this reason, WinSCP by default responds to the first keyboard-interactive prompt with the password entered on the Login dialog (if any).
 To disable this behavior unset the keyboard-interactive authentication option Respond with password to the first prompt.

 The server may also issue multiple prompts at once.
 Some servers will use such prompt to request a password change.

-The prompt may also include instructions only, with no inputs expected, as a form of announcement – for example, to announce expiring an password.
+The prompt may also include instructions only, with no inputs expected, as a form of announcement – for example, to announce an expiring password.

 During authentication against SSH server, the server can issue authentication banner.
 It can contain various information, generally regarding security and server usage.
 After reviewing the text, press Continue button to continue.